yetanotherco/aligned-layer/docs/0_internal/2_deploy_contracts.md

 This guide will walk you through the deployment of the Aligned Layer contracts.

-Also, you will be able to deploy the Batch Payment Service contract.
+Also, you will be able to deploy the Batcher Payment Service contract.

 ## Prerequisites